 Google I/O 2023 overview: reshaping search results

-At the recent Google I/O 2023 event, the tech giant unveiled a range of new AI updates that are set to revolutionize the way we search online.
+At the recent Google I/O 2023 event, the tech giant unveiled a range of new AI updates that are set to revolutionise the way we search online.
 The most notable of these is the introduction of PaLM 2, a major AI system that has been built into 25 Google products.
 This powerful language processing system will enable users to get more comprehensive and intricate search results.

 Google further revealed new updates to Bard, an experimental conversational AI service fuelled by LaMDA.
-During the conference, Google highlighted that recent advancements in AI have equipped it to design more reliable, useful features and products that include but are not limited to customized wallpapers on mobile devices, conversational answers to queries, and improved search outcomes.
+During the conference, Google highlighted that recent advancements in AI have equipped it to design more reliable, useful features and products that include but are not limited to customised wallpapers on mobile devices, conversational answers to queries, and improved search outcomes.

 The company’s latest feature is an AI-powered search with generative AI technology, offering users a one-stop- shop for information on traffic simulations, bike lanes, and more.
 Beyond this, Google’s virtual assistant interactions will also see improvements thanks to generative AI.

-Generative AI allows machines to not only recognize patterns but also create new ones based on previous data.
+Generative AI allows machines to not only recognise patterns but also create new ones based on previous data.
 So, what does this mean for search engine optimisation (SEO)?
 Essentially, it means that Google’s algorithms will become even more sophisticated in their understanding of search queries and user intent.

 The use of structured data and schema markup will also become increasingly important.
 While this development may sound intimidating, it presents an opportunity for businesses and websites to truly stand out in search engine rankings and attract more organic traffic through enhanced visibility.